cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 <Definitions>

 - `--env` <PropMeta>optional</PropMeta>
-  - Binds the secret to the script of the specific environment
+  - Binds the secret to the script of the specific environment.

 </Definitions>